h6x-code/perceptron-c/README.md

 # perceptron-c
-Building a classic 0-9 digit perceptron in C for educational purposes.
+Building a modular perceptron in C for educational purposes.

 ## testing
 ```bash